-ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the botto
+To see other pages, use the menu.

 Lung cancer is the second most common cancer and the leading cause of cancer death for men and women.
-It is estimated that 159,260 deaths (86,930 men and 72,330 women) from lung cancer will occur this year.
+It is estimated that 158,080 (85,920 men and 72,160 women) deaths from this disease will occur this year.

-These statistics should not be taken as a death sentence.
-It is important to remember that statistics do not apply to an individual person.
-No doctor can tell a person how long he or she will live with lung cancer.
-Some patients with advanced lung cancer can live many years after diagnosis.
+Each year, tens of thousands of people are cured of NSCLC in the United States.
+And, some patients with advanced lung cancer can live many years after diagnosis.
 Sometimes, patients who are told that their lung cancer is curable do not live as long as those who are told that their lung cancer cannot be cured.
 The important thing to remember is that lung cancer is treatable at any stage, and these treatments have been proven to help people with lung cancer live longer with better quality of life.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2014.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2016.